Davis Men's Crew Club: Rivalry

-Despite the club's successes in WIRA, every season the team works toward a long-term goal to become more competitive amongst the top schools in the nation, who are almost always fully funded.
-Recently, in the 2007 Spring season, Davis's top varsity eight raced against the 3rd level varsity eight of the University of California, Berkeley, a program that consistently places in the top 5 in the Intercollegiate Rowing Association's national championships.
+Despite the club's successes in WIRA, every season, the team works toward a long-term goal of becoming more competitive among the top schools in the nation, which are almost always fully funded.
+Recently, in the 2007 Spring season, Davis's top varsity eight raced against the 3rd level varsity eight of the University of California, Berkeley.
+This program consistently ranks top 5 in the Intercollegiate Rowing Association's national championships.